 If the look and no external mic input is not an issue for you, check out the price on Amazon below.

 Another option was to buy the Canon EOS M50.
 And older model, that is still quite popular among Youtube content creators.

-With the price on par with G7X Mark 2 and M200, but having much better image quality, a vlog friendly LCD touch screen, 4K cropped video and external mic input.
+With the price on par with G7X Mark 2 and M200, but has much better image quality, a vlog friendly LCD touch screen, 4K cropped video, and external mic input.

 As Canon EOS M50 targets content creators, Canon engineers had to include fliping screen somehow.
 So they decided to include a screen, that flips to the side instead.
 I don’t know about you, but I would be distracted during vlogging if I would have to look to the side.